FIWARE/tutorials.Step-by-Step/docs/fast-rtps-micro-rtps.md

 > **Note** The initial creation of Docker images can take up to fifteen minutes

-Thereafter, all services can be initialized from the command line by running the [services](https://github.com/Fiware/tutorials.Fast-RTPS-Micro-RTPS/blob/master/services) Bash script provided within the repository:
+Thereafter, all services can be initialized from the command-line by running the [services](https://github.com/Fiware/tutorials.Fast-RTPS-Micro-RTPS/blob/master/services) Bash script provided within the repository: